Technical Center of Internet: 2009 - current

-For quite a long time the RIPN continued to serve as the technical support of Russian national domains, but by 2009 the Internet in Russia developed into a structure far too big for the RIPN to manage.
-The Cyrillic domain .РФ was launched, which required technical support.
+The Cyrillic domain .РФ was also launched, which required technical support.
 At the time, the ANO Coordination Center for TLD RU and the Foundation for Internet Development (FID) decided to create the Technical Center of Internet as an organization, which would focus entirely on the technical support of the Russian domain space.
-The RIPN has transferred these functions to the TCI, currently focusing, primarily, on research.
+The RIPN has transferred these functions to the TCI, focusing primarily on research.

+In 2018, the Coordinating Center of the national .ru domain transferred the function of the domain registry operator to the structure of Rostelecom.

 Technological platform

-The TCI is responsible for resilience of the principal resource of the Internet in Russia –that is, national domain zones.
+The TCI is responsible for resilience of the principal resource of the Internet in Russia.
 The TCI manages the automatic electronic system of registration and administration of domains .ru, .su, .рф and technical means needed to provide primary service for these domains’ DNS servers.
 The network of DNS nameservers for the allocation of second-level domain zones is located not only in Russia but worldwide.
 Its operability, by a contract with the TCI, is ensured by the operator of a group of regional Internet Exchange Points (IXes) – MSK-IX, which also connects to the Internet and ensures external network protection of software and hardware complex of the RU/РФ/SU registration system.